 Ask your doctor what you should do if you miss a dose of medicine.
 Keep all appointments with your doctor.
 Regular blood tests will tell your doctor how the drug is working.
 Plan ahead for refills and travel so that you do not run out.

 Keep these and all other medicines stored in a cool, dry place where children cannot get to them.

-There are several kinds of drugs to help lower blood cholesterol levels.
+There are several kinds of drugs to help lower blood lipid levels.
 They work in different ways.
 Some help lower LDL (bad) cholesterol.
-Some help lower triglycerides.
+Some help lower another fat in your blood called triglycerides.
 Others help raise HDL (good) cholesterol.

 When your doctor prescribes medicine to lower your cholesterol, ask: